schaiane/Getting-and-Cleaning-Data/README.md

 ##### Step 3 - Running the code

-Load the file run_analysis.R on RStudio and submit it.
+Load the file run_analysis.R on RStudio and run the code.

 Or use the command source("run_analysis.R") if the code is saved in the same folder as the data.